How to value a home remodeling contractor business? First, some important industry stats to consider:

 - Business value to revenues (net sales)

-- Business value to hard assets such as Property, Plant and Equipment (PPE)
+- Company value to fixed assets such as Property, Plant and Equipment (PPE)

 Example: Use of valuation multiples for valuation of home remodeling contractors